JevonJ/Stocky/README.md

 # Alternatively if you are using yarn
 yarn test
 ```
+## To-Do

+* AI - Computer player which can buy and sell stocks
+* Analyst - Analyst can see future stock price changes and recommend trades

 ## Authors

 See also the list of [contributors](https://github.com/JevonJ/Stocky/graphs/contributors) who participated in this project.